Semrush helps you:

 The platform is where your content calendar is hosted.

 Solo content creators have the most flexibility in choosing a tool, from pen and paper to Google Calendar to a simple spreadsheet.
-The most important thing is that it works for you.

 In fact, when I was a solo blogger, my editorial calendar was a simple Google Sheet with notes that only I could understand.